ka4ep/SpaceAlbum/Lyrics.md

 Throgh the wormhole    -  Polysong
 #
 Arriving to nebulae    -  Astral Gravity
+	Verse 1:
+		Awake beyound the shadows of blackened sky,
+		We're all alive.
+		Silent whispers echo as the stars drift by,
+		Mobile ornaments...
+		A world unfolds a beacon in the void,
+		Giving us some hope.
+		A sphere resembles mother Earth we know,
+		It's time to go.

 	Chorus:
 		We feel, we see
 		What life's all about
 		Of life and death
 		Endless roundabout
 		Stargaze, compound
 		Moved by all around
 		Effectively
 		By the gravity

 #